analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 * "Envy is hyper-local"
 * "It's always good to change your network in life"
 * "All bad behavior is rooted in short term thinking"
+* "Reputation is a bank account where you can deposit only a dollar a day, but withdrawal is always nearly complete"

 #### Raw Transcript